Locations

 Jesuit Refugee Service in Kenya (JRS)

 JRS Kenya operates two temporary protection houses for survivors of Sexual and Gender Based Violence (SVGB) and children with protection needs, offering comprehensive case management, psychosocial support, and skills training.
-These services help achieve stability and develop skills necessary to transition to a more sustainable situations.
+These services help achieve stability and develop skills necessary to transition to a more sustainable situation.
 JRS Kenya also operates five special needs protection facilities, where individuals can access psychosocial services and their parents/caregivers can receive counseling and training.
 JRS continues to operate protection centers for people with disabilities, offering essential services, psychosocial support, and conducting community outreach to identify more home-bound people with disabilities.

 Kepler